Booligoosh/codetheweb.blog/_posts/2017-12-07-fullscreen-image-hero.md

 tags: HTML CSS
 keywords: ""
 wordsAdjust: 496
+checked: [grammarly]
 ---
-Hero images are used by websites all over the internet, and look awesome.
+Hero images are used by websites all over the internet and look awesome.
 Learn how to code one in this article...

 ## What we'll be making
 Here's what we'll be making today: